IoT empowering “Industry 4.0”

 We have had manufacturers who have installed 55″ screens in their plants where a real-time Dashboard is displayed all around the clock and everyone can see the progress of shifts/day so far, with near real-time data.

 Imagine your company has 5 locations around the globe, and there are 5 screens at the headquarters/ main office lobby where the progress of each plant is displayed at the real time.
 IIoT 4.0 is the only way to get this into reality.

 2) Re-active maintenance transformed into pro-active (and predictive) maintenance with the help of IoT:

-In the manufacturing industry, OEE (Overall Operational Efficiency) is one of the most important metrics being calculated.
+In the manufacturing industry, OEE (Overall Equipment Efficiency) is one of the most important metrics being calculated.
 OEE can be calculated at the plant level, floor level, organizations level.
 Basically, OEE is a calculated measurement of maximum productivity theoretically vs measurement of actual productivity of a machine.
 There are 3 factors to it which are Productivity, Quality, and Losses.
 Companies are finding innovative ways to improve Production and Quality but at the same time cut down on losses.
 Implementation of IoT gives companies a 360-degree view of each product, measure the quality of the product and it can also help to cut down on losses in real time or near real time.

 We helped our manufacturing customers control their costs (Cost of consumables, power, gas).
 With the help of IIoT implementation, they were able to extract the data of all the machines.
 From every robot to understand gas consumption, power consumption between intervals of a minute.
 To forecast the costs for a month, the collected data processed After every shift.
 They could analyze the patterns of all costs incurred along with all types of variances.
 Plant managers have the ability to see these patterns for every type of cost for each hour.
 Every day, they were able to improve OEE and improved their OEE by 20% across all plants globally within a span of a few weeks.